This interface is implemented by components that have a single

 The methods in this interface are just covers for the JRootPane

-properties, e.g. getContentPane()
+properties, e.g. getContentPane() is generally implemented

 like this: